ortegaalfredo/neuroengine/README.md

 Many models do not require a key for access, but they may still be subject to usage limits or restrictions (quotas).

+## Streaming requests

+Initial support for streaming is present.
+For this, you only need to provide an additional parameter: a randomly generated streaming key.

+With this key, you can retrieve partial requests, and repeatedly call the API until all tokens are retrieved.
+For an example, see [streaming-example.py](https://github.com/ortegaalfredo/neuroengine/blob/main/examples/streaming-example.py).

 ## Sharing your LLM

 To use a locally hosted LLM with the Neuroengine API, you'll need to follow these steps: